Der Handschuh: Synopsis

 Alongside other members of his court, King Francis I watches a fight between wild animals.
-A lion is sent out into the arena first, but it just yawns and lies down.
+A lion is sent out into the arena first, but it simply yawns and lies down.
 The king then orders a tiger to be released, but after a few moments of excitement it just walks around the lion before also lying down.
-Next, the king commands two leopards be brought out.
-These attack the tiger, the lion roars and stands up, but then they all lie down, hot after their murderous exertions.
+Next, the king commands two leopards be brought out, which subsequently attack the tiger.
+In response, the lion roars and stands up, but then they all lie down, hot from their murderous exertions.

 At this point Fräulein Kunigund drops her glove: it falls from the balcony into the midst of the animals.
 She asks the knight Delorges to retrieve the glove as a proof of his proclaimed love.
 He accepts the challenge, enters the circle, and recovers the glove without being harmed.
 The court is impressed by his bravery and Kunigunde looks at him with a promise in her eyes, but Delorges throws the glove in her face and says that he has no interest in her gratitude.